volume-em/empanada/docs/empanada-napari.rst

 2D images.
 For example, check this box when picking patches from a directory of 2D images that were loaded with the "Open Folder..." option.

-See `Training Best Practices`_ below for more usage notes.

 Store training dataset
 ==================================